ryanalden/esphome-jura-component/README.md

 FA:OE | Cycles through menu options clockwise [dial-clockwise] FA:0F | Reads "B. Full", Freezes up
 DA:16 | Shows the final two digits on the display, i.e. "16.."

-If you figure out how to force a rinse on this model, please let me know!